Doris-Lam/Doris-Lam.github.io/content/blog/hobbies.md

 ## the realization

-I have realized something recently that has been quietly nagging at me: I have not really explored my entire life yet.
+I came to a realization recently that has been quietly nagging at me: I have not really explored my entire life yet.
 I have not discovered what I can do, what I am capable of, or what brings me joy beyond the familiar paths I have already walked.
 There is so much out there, hobbies, experiences, skills, passions, that I have never even considered trying, and that realization feels both exciting and a little overwhelming.

-For most of my life, I have stuck to what I knew.
+For pretty much my whole life, I have stuck to what I knew.
 I followed predictable patterns, stayed within comfortable boundaries, and rarely ventured into the unknown.
 I told myself I was being practical, focused, or simply too busy.
 But deep down, I think I was also a little afraid.
 Afraid of failure, afraid of looking foolish, afraid of investing time in something that might not work out.

 ## what I want to change